sweco-sejuva/sejuva_FME_vm/README.md

 ## Overview
 1. Fork this Repository to your own account
-1. Create and configure S3 Bucket
+1. Create and configure S3 Bucket for static webpage
 1. Install and update AWSCredentialSupplier.fmx
 1. Edit settings.json
 1. Run QuickSetup.fmw